CAN'T WAIT TO SEE YOU HERE

 Aerial View of Vanport following the flood.
 Courtesy of Wikimedia Commons.

-Pat Barry, author and speaker, Pat is a former park ranger and was manager of the Visitor's Center at Bonneville Dam for 32-years.
+Pat Barry, author and speaker, Pat is a former park ranger and manager of the Visitor's Center at Bonneville Dam for 32-years.
 Pat enjoys telling stories of the river and the cultures of the people who live in the region.

 Len Otto, President Emeritus and long time Board member of the Troutdale Historical Society.
 Len is an author and speaker who grew up during the time of the Vanport flood and will share his personal experiences and family recordings of the event.